elmomoilanen/Halloc/README.md

 If the build is successful, a static library file named `libhalloc.a` will be created in the current directory.

-Unit tests can be run as follows
+Tests can be run as follows

 ```bash
 make test